mkzineb/adabyte/README.md

 # Status

-AdaByte is a first Vesion of a minimal Wasm Runtime for Wasm, ...
+AdaByte is a first Vesion of a minimal Wasm Runtime for Wasm

 # Futur improvements